daixtrose/cmake_utilities/README.md

 Built target repoman-status
 ```

-Note that all git dependencies are cloned in detached state.
+Note that all git dependencies are cloned in a detached state.
 One can switch to a specific branch, e.g.

 ```bash
 tool_1/build$ cd ../ws/lib_A/